Status of World Nuclear Forces

 b The “total inventory” counts warheads in the military stockpile as well as retired, but still intact, warheads awaiting dismantlement.

-c This number is higher than the aggregate data under the New START treaty because this table also counts bomber weapons at bomber bases as deployed.
-Detailed overview of Russian forces as of 2022 is here.
+c This number is higher than the aggregate data under the New START Treaty because this table also counts bomber weapons at bomber bases as deployed.
+Detailed overview of Russian forces as of 2024 is here.
 Numbers have been updated for later changes.

 d All are declared to be in central storage, although some storage sites may be close to bases with operational forces.
 Many retired non-strategic warheads are thought to be awaiting dismantlement.